 At first, Giuliano thought Sender was making sure he got preferential treatment.
 “I felt like I had a red carpet laid out for me at UC Irvine.
 Then I came to realize I wasn’t special—everybody is treated the same way.”

 Giuliano noticed, too, that all of his senses seemed to be heightened.
-One day as he and Leah lay on the beach, he marveled at the texture of the sand and though how much he’d miss the rich blue of the sky.
-“I thought to myself, ‘Well, I’d miss red, too—and the color orange, the sound of the surf.
-And I’d miss so much the warmth of my wife’s body next to me,’ ” he recalls.
+One day as he lay on the beach, he marveled at the texture of the sand and though how much he’d miss the rich blue of the sky.
+“I thought to myself, ‘Well, I’d miss red, too—and the color orange, the sound of the surf,’ ” he recalls.

 Several weeks later, scans and tests showed that Giuliano’s lymph nodes were clear of cancer.
 Sender told him there was a 70 percent to 80 percent chance he would be cured, given his response to the chemotherapy, but he would need to be closely tracked for five years before he could say more.

-Almost three years since Giuliano’s diagnosis, the hard-charging businessman has remained free of cancer.
-He’s hired six fulltime executives and moved with Leah, a marketing manager for a resort hotel chain, to a home in Dana Point.
-They are saving up to buy their way back into Laguna Beach and start a family within a year.
+Almost four years since Giuliano’s diagnosis, the hard-charging businessman has remained free of cancer.
+He’s hired six fulltime executives and moved to a home in Dana Point.
+He's now preparing to explore business opportunities in Milan, Italy.

 Giuliano credits the doctor.
 “Lennie is a lifesaver, truly.
 It was like I was hanging by one finger from a cliff, about to plummet to my death.
 He and his team pulled me up and saved my life.”